Ranjan Gogoi: Judge of the supreme court (2012–2018)

-Judge of the Supreme Court
+Tenure

 On 23 April 2012, he was elevated as a judge of the Supreme Court.
 He was sworn in as a justice of the Supreme Court of India by Chief Justice S. H. Kapadia.
 Many dignitaries were present, as well as Gogoi's mother, Shanti Priya Gogoi, and elder brother Anjan.

 In October 2014, Gogoi praised Prime Minister Narendra Modi on the Swachh Bharat Abhiyan campaign.
 He spoke on the matter while addressing an event for the fourth foundation day of the National Green Tribunal.

 In October 2017, the Supreme court Collegium which consisted of Gogoi, with Chief Justice Dipak Misra, judges Jasti Chelameswar, Madan Lokur and Kurian Joseph, decided to make all of its decisions involving judicial appointments public.
 The collegium decided that the decisions were to be uploaded on the supreme court website in order to have transparency.

-In his 6-year tenure as a judge on the Supreme Court, Gogoi delivered more than 603 judgements.
+In his six-year tenure as a judge on the Supreme Court, Gogoi delivered more than 603 judgements.
 At least 25 judgements were constitution bench judgements which were heard by 5 or more judges.